galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >  {: .question}
 {: .hands_on}

 With the previous analyses, we investigate "Which micro-organims are present in my sample?" and "What function are done by the micro-organisms in my sample?".
 We can go further in these analyses (for example with combination of functional and taxonomic results).
-We did not detail that in this tutorial but you can found more analyses in our tutorials on whole-genome shotgun data analyses.
+We did not detail that in this tutorial but you can found more analyses in our tutorials on shotgun metagenomic data analyses.

 # Conclusion

-We can summarize the analyses with amplicon and whole-genome shotgun data:
+We can summarize the analyses with amplicon and shotgun metagenomic data:

 ![Scheme to sum up the analysis](../../images/general-tutorial-scheme.png)